vacu9708/Shopping-mall/README.md

 Spring cloud gateway acts as a router and forwards incoming requests to the appropriate downstream microservices based on the defined routes.

 ## Kafka
-For asynchronous communication between microservices for scenarios such as order notifications.
+For decoupled communication between microservices for scenarios such as order notifications.

 ## Docker
 For containerizing individual microservices

+## Kubernetes (to be implemented later)
+- `Scalibility`: Kubernetes allows services to be easily scaled horizontally across a cluster of machines by adding or removing instances based on demand.
+- `Service discovery`: Kubernetes provides a service discovery mechanism, allowing services to find and communicate with each other using DNS or environment variables.
+- `Load balancing`: Kubernetes also includes a load balancer that distributes traffic across multiple instances of a service.

 ## Cloud
 AWS EC2(for deployment), AWS S3(for storing images)